An extension of the Moran process using type-specific connection graphs: Introduction

 This model and question is motivated by many interesting problems from various, seemingly unrelated scientific areas.
 Some of them are: idea/rumor spreading, where the probability of spreading depends on the kind of idea/rumor; computer networks, where the probability that a message/malware will cover a set of terminals depends on the message/malware; and also spread of mutations, where the probability of a mutation occupying the whole population of cells depends on the mutation.

-Using the latter application as an analogue for the rest, we give the following example to elaborate on the natural meaning of this process.
+\textbf{A motivating example.} Using the latter application as an analogue for the rest, we give the following example to elaborate on the natural meaning of this process.
 Imagine a population of identical somatic \textit{resident} cells (e.g. biological tissue) that carry out a specific function (e.g. an organ).
 The cells connect with each other in a certain way; i.e., when a cell reproduces it replaces another from a specified set of candidates, that is, the set of cells connected to it.
-Reproduction here is the replication of the genetic code to the descendant, i.e. the hardwired commands which determine how well the cell will adapt to its environment, what its chances of reproduction are and which candidate cells it will be able to reproduce on.
+Reproduction here is the replication of the genetic code to the descendant, i.e. the hardwired commands which determine how well the cell will adapt to its environment, what its chances of reproduction are and which candidate cells it will be able to reproduce onto.

 The changes in the information carried by the genetic code, i.e. mutations, give or take away survival or reproductive abilities.
 A bad case of mutation is a cancer cell whose genes force it to reproduce relentlessly, whereas a good one could be a cell with enhanced functionality.
 A mutation can affect the cell's ability to adapt to the environment, which translates to chances of reproduction, or/and change the set of candidates in the population that should pay the price for its reproduction.